Sri Lankan president flees the country amid economic crisis - The Boston Globe

 “We don’t know who will come next, but we have hope they will do a better job of fixing the problems,” she said.
 “Sri Lanka used to be a prosperous country.”

-As a restaurant manager in a hotel in Colombo, she used to have a steady income.
+As a restaurant manager in a hotel in Colombo, she once had a steady income.
 But with no tourists coming in, the hotel closed, she said.
 Her mother, Manjula Sedaraliyanage, used to work in Kuwait but came back to Sri Lanka a few years ago after she suffered a stroke.
 Now the daily medication she needs has become harder to find and more expensive, Sithara said.

 The political impasse added fuel to the economic crisis since the absence of an alternative unity government threatened to delay a hoped-for bailout from the International Monetary Fund.
-The government must submit a plan on debt sustainability to the IMF in August before reaching an agreement.
+In the meantime, the country is relying on aid from neighboring India and from China.

+Protesters accuse the president and his relatives of siphoning money from government coffers for years and Rajapaksa’s administration of hastening the country’s collapse by mismanaging the economy.
+The family has denied the corruption allegations, but Rajapaksa acknowledged some of his policies contributed to the meltdown.

 Advertisement